 The Politics of Experience by R.D.
 Laing, a young British psychiatrist, has been one of the most widely read books on American campuses during the past few years.
-Although principally directed at a radical reappraisal of schizoed at a rancal reappraisal of schizo-phrenia in our society, it also contains a perceptive analysis of the family as an oppressive institution which may be of special interest to us in women's liberation.
+Although principally direct-ed at a radical reappraisal of schizoed at a rancal reappraisa of schuzy phrenia in our society, it also contains a perceptive analysis of the family as an oppressive institution which may be of special interest to us in women's liberation.

-Laing makes it clear that it is not Laing makes it clear that it is not merely a question of individual personalities within this or that particular family - an overprotective mother or a domineering husband - but that the family is by its very nature an instrument of violence!
+Laing makes it clear that it is not Laing makes it clear that it is not merely a question of individual person-alities within this or that particular family -- an overprotective mother or a domineering husband -- but that the family is by its very nature an instru-ment of violence!
 Family violence often goes by the name of love, but it is the opposite of genuine love, Love lets the other be, but with affection and concern, whereas violence attempts to constrain the other's freedom, to force him to act in other's freedom, to force him to act in the way we desire, but with ultimate lack of concern, with essential indif-ference to the other's own existence or destiny.

-From the moment of birth, when the Stone Age haby confronts the twentieth century mother, the baby is subjected to these forces of violence, called love, as its mother and father, and their parents before them, have family continues to exist because it is functional for capitalism -- by keeping women out of the labor market, by women our of the labor marker, by forcing several people to exist on the wages of one worker, by encouraging the sale of more and more consumer goods, and so on.
-What Laing seems to suggest is that the family, brutal as it is, has also been functional for our very survival under this system -- although at a terrible price:
+From the moment of birth, when the Stone Age haby confronts the twentieth century mother, the baby is subjected to these forces of violence, called love, as its mother and father, and their parents before them, have been, some extent.
+We know that the family continues to exist because it is functional for capitalism -- by keeping women out of the labor market, by women our of the labor marker, by forcing several people to exist on the wages of one worker, by encour aging the sale of more and more consumer goods, and so on.
+What Laing seems to sug-gest is that the family brural as it is, has also been functional for our very survival under this system -- although at a terrible price.

 Why does an institution which subjects us all to violence from the day we are born continue to exist?
-We in Revolutionary Women of the Bay Area have already dealt with this question survival under this system -- although at a terrible price; Only by the most outrageous violation of ourselves have we achieved our capacity to live in relative adjustment to a civilization apparently driven to its own destruction.
-This becomes clear in his analysis of two major functions of the family -- the adaptation of its members to society and the protection of its members from society.
+We in Revolutionary Women of the Bay Area have already dealt with this question survival under this system -- although at a terrible price; Only by the most outrageous violation of ourselves have we achieved our capacity to live in relative adjustment to a civili-zation apparently driven to its own destruction.
+This becomes clear in his analysis of two major functions of the family --the adaptation of its members to society and the protection of its members from society.